onsip/sipjs.com/content/guides/server-configuration/asterisk.md

 * Update 10/24/2014 - If you are still having trouble with Asterisk and are using a WebSocket Secure (WSS), you can try using the `hackWssInTransport: true` parameter in your UA's configuration.
 This is new as of [commit 32bffbe](https://github.com/onsip/SIP.js/commit/32bffbea37d91d185851c46e930be8f663e52d13) on the [SIP.js Master branch](https://github.com/onsip/SIP.js).

 ## Troubleshooting

-Firefox 34+ requires [SIP.js 0.6.4 or later](/download/) to interop with FreeSWITCH or Asterisk.

 This [forum post](http://forums.digium.com/viewtopic.php?f=1&t=90167&sid=66fdf8cc4be5d955ba584e989a23442f) on troubleshooting WebRTC issues is a great guide for trouble shooting problems with Asterisk.